-When it comes to some marketing tips reaching your millennial audience, social media is one of the best marketing strategies.
+When it comes to some marketing tips for reaching your millennial audience, social media is one of the best marketing strategies.
 But what should your social media marketing strategy plan include in order to engage this demographic?

 Since millennials have begun to perceive social media platforms as one-stop shopping for all of their everyday requirements, brands have stopped treating social media as if it were just another medium of communication.